systemlibrary/systemlibrary-common-net/readme.md

 - &gt;= .NET 6

 ## Latest Version
-- 6.6.1.12
+- 6.7.1.1
-- ServerMapPath was a static func, added 'this, its an extension method now
+- ServerMapPath renamed ToServerMapPath - not it also converts full http url's to server url's

 #### Version history
 - View git history of this file if interested